xieweiAlex/English_Learning/words/2023/words-Jan.md

 This is **subject to change**.

 There are no **glib** answers because no answers apply to everybody.
 These kinds of questions ultimately do have answers, but they have personal answers.
-I think the neutral state is actually a perfection state.
-One can be very happy as long as one isn’t too caught up in their own head.
-[4] self-actualize.
+I think the **neutral** state is actually a perfection state.
+One can be very happy as long as one isn’t too **caught up in their own head**.
+**self-actualize**.

-I try not to have more than one big desire in my life at any given time, and I also recognize it as the axis of my suffering.
-I realize the area where I’ve chosen to be unhappy.
-[5]
+> I try not to have more than one big desire in my life at any given time, and I also recognize it as the **axis** of my suffering.
+I realize the area where I've chosen to be unhappy.

 **heady**.